-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 15, 2022 to 8000 Marina Boulevard, Suite 120, Brisbane, California 94005.
-If you wish to submit a proposal (including a director nomination) at the meeting that is not to be included in next year's proxy materials, you must do so between January 24, 2023 and February 23, 2023.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 1, 2023 to 8000 Marina Boulevard, Suite 120, Brisbane, California 94005.
+If you wish to submit a proposal at the meeting that is not to be included in next year's proxy materials or a director nomination, you must do so between January 11, 2024 and February 10, 2024.
+In addition, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must also comply with the additional requirements of Rule 14a-19 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 You are also advised to review the Company's amended and restated bylaws, which contain additional requirements relating to advance notice of stockholder proposals and director nominations.
 The timely submission of a proposal (including a director nomination) does not guarantee its inclusion in the Company's proxy materials.